When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’. What gives?

 5. Use apps to hail rides

 Finally, be sure to use Uber or the local version called Beat to hail rides.
-Only licensed taxis are allowed in Greece, but these apps ensure you won’t be overcharged for any journeys.
+Only licensed taxis are allowed in Greece, so rather than hailing local drivers these apps just hail you a licensed taxi.
+The apps are still very useful though as they ensure you won’t be overcharged for any journeys.
 The moment I stopped using Beat, the drivers began to charge twice as much!

 Even though Athens might not always match the glorified images we may have of it in our imaginations, if you give the city a chance, you might just end up being one of the highlights of your trip to Greece.